 The California Department of Food and Agriculture’s Fertilizer Research and Education Program (FREP) is now accepting pre-proposals for the 2023 grant cycle.
-FREP’s competitive grant program funds research, demonstration, outreach and education projects that advance environmentally safe and agronomically sound fertilization and irrigation practices, and minimize environmental impacts of fertilizing materials.
-The 2023 request for proposals includes several initiatives put forth by the department to help effectively manage irrigation water and fertilizing materials in California agriculture.
+FREP’s competitive grant program funds proposals that advance fertilization and irrigation practices and minimize environmental impacts of fertilizing materials.
+The 2023 Request for Proposals (RFP) includes several initiatives put forth by the department to help effectively manage irrigation water and fertilizing materials in California agriculture.

 California’s agricultural communities are diverse, and many have historically lacked access to resources and information needed to successfully run their businesses.
-Thus, CDFA encourages projects that include demonstrable benefits for underserved farmers and farmworkers.
+Thus, CDFA encourages projects that include demonstrable benefits for socially disadvantaged farmers and farmworkers.
 Socially disadvantaged groups include those whose members have been subjected to racial, ethnic, or gender discrimination.

 Applicants are invited to submit two-page pre-proposals to FREP by Monday, December 19, 2022.
-Pre-proposals should be aligned with at least one of the identified priority research areas.
-Further information on the 2023 FREP Grant Program RFP, including timelines, application criteria and priority research areas are available on the program web page at www.cdfa.ca.gov/is/ffldrs/frep/CompetitiveGrantProgram.html
+Pre-proposals submitted should be aligned with at least one of the identified priority research areas.
+Further information on the 2023 FREP RFP, including timelines, application criteria, and priority research areas are available on the Grant Program web page at www.cdfa.ca.gov/is/ffldrs/frep/CompetitiveGrantProgram.html

 All pre-proposals will be reviewed by the Fertilizer Inspection Advisory Board’s Technical Advisory Subcommittee (TASC).
 Applicants whose pre-proposals are selected by TASC will be invited to develop full proposals.